cwsauburn/NWM_ML/README.md

 **0-30 day Lead data folder**

-  It  contains the cumilative streamflow data of all the stations for 0 to 30 day lead.
+  It  contains  0 to 30 day lead Streamflow forecast grouped individually.
 These files are stored in CSV format and read as input for Various Scripts.

 **Grphs Folder**